PundiAI/fx-docs/validators/validator-faq.md

 If a validator misbehaves, their delegated stake will be partially slashed.
 There are currently two faults that can result in slashing of funds for a validator and their delegators:

-* **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed by 5% on chain A.
+* **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed by 5% on chain A. Validators who double sign will be jailed and CANNOT be unjailed thereafter.
-* **Downtime:** If a validator misses more than 95% of the last 20000 blocks, they will get slashed by 0.1%.
+* **Downtime:** If a validator misses more than 95% of the last 20000 blocks (~27.7hours), they will get slashed by 0.1%.
+Validators may `unjail` their validators after a 600s (10minute) window.

 ### Do validators need to self-delegate FX?